mistval/node-fetch-cache/README.md

 You may bend the rules and implement certain types of custom cache control logic in your custom cache if you'd like to.
 Specifically:
 1. Your cache may choose to remove values from the cache arbitrarily (for example if you want to implement a TTL option like `MemoryCache` and `FileSystemCache` do).
-2. Your cache may choose to ignore calls to `set()`.
-For example, if you want to implement a cache that only caches responses with a 2xx status code, you could simply not cache responses with other status codes.
+2. Your cache may choose not to honor `set()` operations.
+For example, if you want to implement a cache that only caches responses that have a 2xx status code, your `set()` function could choose to discard responses with other status codes without inserting them into the cache.
 3. It is not strictly necessary for `get()` to return the exact same data that was passed to `set()`.
 For example `get()` could return a custom header in the metadata with the number of times that the response has been read from the cache.

 You can reference the implementations of [MemoryCache](./src/classes/caching/memory_cache.ts) and [FileSystemCache](./src/classes/caching/file_system_cache.ts) for examples.